shivamujawame/AIW-Infra-Migration/Labfiles/getting-started-discover-assess.md

 - **Discover your Windows Server:** Leverage the Azure Migrate Appliance to comprehensively discover and assess your Windows Server environment with Hyper-V, enabling detailed analysis and readiness evaluation for a seamless migration to Azure.

 - **Set up your environment on Azure to migrate servers:** Develop a migration assessment and configure dependency visualization to facilitate seamless system transition and dependency analysis for seamless server migration.
-This includes preparing the discovered on-prem servers, configuring necessary permissions, deploying tools, and ensuring connectivity between on-premises infrastructure and Azure.
+This includes preparing the discovered on-premises servers, configuring necessary permissions, deploying tools, and ensuring connectivity between on-premises infrastructure and Azure.

 - **Perform database assessments:** Use Azue SQL Migration extension in Azure Data Studio to assess on-premises database named WideWorldImporters for Azure readiness.
 Evaluate performance metrics, compatibility issues, and dependencies to create a comprehensive migration strategy that ensures a smooth transition to the Azure platform.